cloudblog004/fantasticfoodies/content/en/posts/214-easiest-way-to-make-perfect-slow-cooker-curry-chicken-and-easy-rice-and-peas.md

 1. Make ready  soy sauce

 Perfect to pair with rice or roti/naan.
 Add all curry ingredients except for the broth, tomatoes rice and garnishes in to the crock pot.
 Pour the vegetable broth over top.
-This slow cooker chicken curry is just right - juicy chicken &amp; a flavorful gravy that has the right consistency!
+This slow cooker chicken curry is just right - juicy chicken & a flavorful gravy that has the right consistency!

 <!--inarticleads2-->